 Have you ever experienced a rush of mental energy after finishing a great workout?
 It’s a great feeling, and the good news is that these effects on your brain aren’t only short-term – exercise also aids in long-term brain health.

-The hippocampus, the part of the brain involved in memory, emotions, and learning, receives a boost during aerobic exercise.5
+According to Harvard Health, the hippocampus, the part of the brain involved in memory, emotions, and learning, receives a boost during aerobic exercise.5

 Keep your mind active